March 19-Apr 21 - We're Fulltimers!

 We're big fans of the comic strip "Stone Soup", created in Eugene by Jan Eliot.
 We discovered and managed to see her gallery showing of original comic strip art.
 We didn't actually buy any, but we did look at and enjoy over 40 original comic strips with a retail value in excess of $15,000.
 There's money in helping people laugh . . .

-We're now in the Medford-Ashland area, where we'll be seeing some plays before heading south the end of the week.
-Our visit here is a little shorter than we'd planned, and a little emptier.
-We'd hoped to be able to visit a few more times with our friend Betty Ann Dibb, but BA had other places she needed to be, and passed away a week ago.
+Last stop - the Medford-Ashland OR area, where we'll be seeing some plays before heading south the end of the week.
+Our visit would be a little shorter than we'd planned, and a little emptier.
+We'd hoped to be able to visit a few more times with our friend Betty Ann Dibb, but BA had other places she needed to be, and passed away a week before our arrival.
 Remarkable how you can become "lifelong" friends with somebody in just a few short years.

 That's the nutshell version of our first five weeks in a motorhome.
 Our adventure is just beginning.
 And we miss you all already.